freemansoft/Flutter-AdaptiveCards/README.md

     deactivate flutter-app
 ```

-## Adaptive Card Color handling has changed.
+## Adaptive Card Color handling has changed

 It used to be there were 3 background styles and 5 foreground styles plus light/dark.
 Then Microsoft defined 5 background styles that align with the 5 foregound styles.
 This library makes the assumption that the 'default' foreground color for a style should align with the background color for that style.
-This means we can map the Flutter `container`` styles and `onContainer`` styles to the Adaptive Card styles.
+This means we can map the Flutter `container` styles and `onContainer` styles to the Adaptive Card styles.
 So if you pick a container style then you will automatically get the right foreground color for that style if you don't specify anything.

 Adaptive Card Container ColorStyles now map to themed Flutter container styles.